mhagiwara/mhagiwara.github.io/content/index.md

 <p></p>

 - Aug.
 2005 - Sep.
-2005: **Intern (Software Engineer), Google Inc., CA, USA.** (Mentors: Dekang Lin and Jun Wu)
+2005: **Intern (Software Engineer), Google Inc.** (Mountain View, CA; Mentors: Dekang Lin and Jun Wu)
-    - Participated in the two-month internship program, as one of the few interns chosen from Japan, as it was only the second year since the internship program started.
-    - Improved Japanese query suggestion, which is currently used as the basis for the query suggestion shown at the top and bottom of the Google search result.
+    - Improved Japanese query suggestion, which is currently used as the basis for the query suggestion shown at the top and bottom of the Google search result
-    - Fully used the parallel distributed computation algorithms such as MapReduce and the large network cluster infrastructure which Google offers.
+    - Ran knowledge extraction algorithms on the distributed computation infrastructure (MapReduce and the Google's large network clusters)

 <p style="height: 120px;"></p>